borango/borango.github.io/sailing/blues/index.md

 ## Crew

++ we have open crew positions to fill in November + December 2024 for sailing from Belgium to Portugal and Spain; please contact Lies or Boran

++ Lies (part-time)

 + Boran (full-time) as skipper

+## Previous Crew

++ Mathilde
-+ Lies (part-time)
++ Lies

-+ we have open crew positions to fill in November + December 2024 for sailing from Belgium to Portugal and Spain; contact Lies or Boran
++ Bart
++ Bernhard

+## Media

 [Photo Album](https://photos.app.goo.gl/b41YA9pMvp2Wg4u2A)